manchiyiu/gitbook-plugin-ace/README.md

 * ```edit```: if this is set to true, the code will be editable by the user.

 * ```lang```: the language for syntax highlight.
+If this is not specified, it will fallback to 'c_cpp' by default.
 For the full list of keyword for each language, please check out the github page of ace [here](https://github.com/ajaxorg/ace-builds/tree/master/src-min-noconflict), all the related files are starting with prefix ```mode-```.
 For instance:
     * mode_c_cpp.js ----> c_cpp
     * mode_java.js ----> java
     * ...